Under attack from all sides, armed clans try to protect aid coming into Gaza

 A spokesperson for WHO said the organization works with “various community elders” and the health ministry in Gaza to ensure that “when critical aid is passing through… communities are informed and understand the items are lifesaving medical aid.”

 Accompanying the trucks is a risky business.
-The clan sent one video to CNN, which it said shows its members escorting a convoy of 10 trucks for the nonprofit World Central Kitchen.
+The clan sent one video to CNN, which it said shows its members escorting a convoy of 10 trucks delivering aid.
 It shows armed men – some of whom are masked and some wearing high-vis vests – sat on top of the vehicles speeding along the Salah al-Din road in Deir al-Balah, shooting in the air.

 People can be seen running alongside the road, but nobody tries to intercept the convoy.

-Note: CLARIFICATION: This story has been updated to reflect the World Central Kitchen’s statement that it does not work with the Mughsaib clan.